Chart Color Schemes

 Infrastructure

-Marmion has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Marmion has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-No changes can significantly affect a region's performance like alterations to its local infrastructure, large-scale projects, and planning initiatives.
-AreaSearch has identified zero projects expected to impact this area.
-Notable projects include Ora Sorrento, Seacrest Village Redevelopment, Harbour Rise Masterplanned Community (final stages), and Duncraig Senior High School Redevelopment, with the following list detailing those most relevant.
+No changes can significantly affect a region's performance like alterations to nearby infrastructure, substantial projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to impact this area.
+Notable projects include Ora Sorrento, Seacrest Village Redevelopment, Harbour Rise Masterplanned Community (final stages), and Duncraig Senior High School Redevelopment, with the following list providing more detail on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.